 Thank you for your interest in applying to serve on the ACRP Association Board of Trustees (ABoT).
-In reading this handbook, you are embarking on a new journey in leadership with an association dedicated to clinical research and the development of its professionals.
-While the challenges are numerous, so too are the opportunities to advance the practice, the profession, and the Association.
-One of the values of your membership in ACRP is the opportunity to lead the organization as a Board member.
+In reading this handbook you are embarking on a new journey in leadership with an association dedicated to clinical research and the development of its professionals.
+While the challenges are numerous; so too are the opportunities to advance the practice, the profession, and the Association.
+One of the values of your membership in ACRP is the opportunity to lead the organization as a board member.

-ACRP is classified as a 501(c)3 non-profit corporation, and its affairs are governed by a Board of Trustees elected by its membership.
-The ACRP Board currently consists of thirteen (13) voting Trustees including the Chair, Immediate Past Chair, Vice Chair, Treasurer, Public Member, and regular members.
-Additionally, the ACRP Executive Director serves as the non-voting Secretary.
+ACRP is classified as a 501(c) 3 non-profit corporation and its affairs are governed by a Board of Trustees elected by its membership.
+The ACRP Board of Trustees currently consists of thirteen (13) voting Trustees including: The Chair, Immediate Past Chair, Vice Chair, Treasurer, Public Member, and regular members.
+The ACRP Executive Director currently serves as the non-voting Secretary.

-It is the Board's duty to set strategies for the Association in order for it to meet the objectives and purposes of the Association, which include (i) defining, promoting and maintaining professional standards and best practices in the field of clinical research worldwide, (ii) promoting the dissemination of information, the exchange of ideas, and professional education for professionals in the field of clinical research worldwide, (iii) advancing and promoting the professional interests of its members, and (iv) conducting any lawful business and engaging in any lawful act or activity consistent with Federal and State law, including the Ohio Nonprofit Corporation Act.
+It is the Board's duty to carry out the objectives and purposes of the Association which include (i) defining, promoting and maintaining professional standards and best practices in the field of clinical research worldwide, (ii) promoting the dissemination of information, the exchange of ideas, and professional education for professionals in the field of clinical research worldwide, (iii) advancing and promoting the professional interests of its members, and iv) conducting any lawful business and engaging in any lawful act or activity consistent with Federal and State law, including the Ohio Nonprofit Corporation Act.

-This handbook will give you a better understanding of the opportunities for serving on the Board, the roles, responsibilities and commitments of leadership positions, and the process associated with the selection of candidates and the election.
-It is intended as a guide to help you determine how your knowledge, skills and expertise may contribute to the fulfillment and advancement of the mission of ACRP and the degree to which an elected office would align with your plans, professional goals, and desired experiences.
+This handbook will give you a better understanding of the opportunities for serving on the board, the roles, the responsibilities and commitments of leadership positions, and the process associated with the selection of candidates and the election.
+It is intended as a guide to help you determine how your knowledge, skills and expertise may contribute to the fulfillment and advancement of the mission of ACRP.
 While most organizations value your leadership contribution in a professional association, it is recommended that you discuss your plans with your employer prior to applying for a position.
-Specific expectations and responsibilities for serving on the ABoT are included in the ACRP Leadership section on page six (6).
+Specific expectations and responsibilities for serving on the Board of Trustees are included in the ACRP Leadership section on pages six (6) through ten (10).

-After reviewing this handbook, if you have additional questions or would like to learn more about serving on the Board, please contact ACRP's Associate Director of Governance, Kathleen Orem, at korem@acrpnet.org.
+If, after reviewing this handbook, you have additional questions, or would like to learn more about serving on the board, please contact the ACRP's Governance Manager, Kathleen Early at kathleen.Early@acrpnet.org.

-Board Nominations Process Page 2
+Board Nominations Process & Timeline Page 2

 Eligibility of Nominees: General Qualifications Page 3

 Serving on the Association Board of Trustees

 Term of Office Page 3

 Meetings Page 3

-Responsibilities Page 4
+Responsibilities Page 4-5

-Board Application: Directions Page 5
+Board Application: Directions

 ACRP Leadership

 Board Core Values Page 6

-Leadership Code of Conduct Page 7
+Leadership Code of Conduct Page 6-7

-Leadership Responsibilities Descriptions Page 7
+Leadership Responsibilities Descriptions Page 7-10

-Governance
+Governance Overview

-Principles of Good Governance Policy Page 8
+Principles of Good Governance Policy Page 11-12

-Fiduciary Responsibility Statement Page 9
+Fiduciary Responsibility Statement Page 12-13

-Trustee Compensation Policy Page 10
+Trustee Compensation Policy Page 13

-Conflict of Interest Disclosure Policy Page 11
+Conflict of Interest Disclosure Policy Page 13